Lyme Disease in Dogs

 Though ticks are sometimes difficult to handle, it is best to keep your dog's environment clean by disinfecting once every two weeks, cutting your lawn grass short (as ticks dry out in direct sunlight), keeping him indoors, having him wear topical or collar tick preventatives, and preventing him from having direct contact with any stray animals lurking around.

 Yes, there is a vaccine for this but it works differently since there are different kinds of strains in different environments.
-The downside to this is that your dog should have a lot of antibodies in his system for the vaccine to take full effect.
+The downside to this is that your dog should have a lot of antibodies in their system for the lyme disease vaccine to take full effect.
+This is because if your dog has been vaccinated for lyme disease in dogs, the antibodies from the vaccine will be entering the tick's system when it feeds on your dog and attack the bacteria—targeting them before they enter your dog's bloodstream and begin attacking different body parts.
+Another downside is that your dog will still get infected if another tick with a different strain feed on them.

 This is because if your dog has been vaccinated for lyme disease in dogs, the antibodies from the vaccine will be entering the tick's system when it feeds on your dog and attack the spirochetes bacteria - targeting it before it enters your dog's bloodstream.